 The Scientific Council drafts the scientific and educational policy of the EBMT and prepares it for General

 Assembly approval.
 The Scientific Council evaluates regularly the scientific and educational activities of the Working Parties and reports on the achievements to the Board.
 The Scientific Council advises the Board on scientific and educational issues and meets at least twice a year with the Board of EBMT.
 The Scientific Council consists of all the Chairpersons of the Working Parties.
 The chairperson of the Scientific Council is elected by and from the Working Party chairpersons by a majority of votes.
-The mandate chairperson of the Scientific Council will be for two years during their mandate as a Working Party Chairperson.
+The mandate chairperson of the Scientific Council will be appointed every year for maximum 3 years upon agreement with the Board, during their mandate as a Working Party Chairperson.
 The chairperson of the Scientific Council is ex officio and also a member of the Board with the portfolio “Research & Sciences”.

 Three additional Scientific Council members will be elected to the Board with the portfolio’s Research & Sciences, Registry and Education.
 Each Working Party chairperson can express their candidature for one of the areas to become a member of the Board and the Scientific Council will elect the candidates.
-The mandate for the Board of the association will be for two years during their mandate as a Working Party Chairperson.
-The two scientific members and the educational member of the Board will be representatives of the Board for the local scientific and educational congress group of the Annual Meeting Therapy
+The mandate for the Board of the association will be appointed every year for maximum 3 years upon agreement with the Board, during their mandate as a Working Party Chairperson.
+The two scientific members and the educational member of the Board will be representatives of the Board for the local scientific and educational congress group of the Annual Meeting and International Transplant and Cellular Therapy course

+The Scientific Council chair and co-chair are part of the PMO, giving scientific advice on projects, studies and key activities of the EBMT.
+The Scientific Council representative for Education is part of the EBMT practice harmonisation (PH) and guidelines (G) Committee and EBMT Education Task Force.
+The Scientific Council representative for Registry is part of the EBMT Registry Committee.

 § 12